segmentio/topicctl/README.md

 [`bitnami/kafka` dockerhub page](https://hub.docker.com/r/bitnami/kafka/tags) for more
 details on the available versions.

-For SCRAM Config API calls, All `bitnami/kafka` images in topicctl should start using kafka:2.7.0+ version.
-SCRAM Config API calls have been implemented since `Kafka:2.7.0`.
+Note that SCRAM Config API has been implemented since `Kafka:2.7.0`.
 See the [`KIP-554` page](Add Broker-side SCRAM Config API) for more details.

 #### Run against local cluster